-- 1) Approve the revised Admissions and Continued Occupancy Policy for Public Housing (Attachment 1), previously known as the Public Housing Occupancy Plan, pursuant to the authority delegated to the Housing Commission Board of Commissioners by the Housing Authority of the City of San Diego in Housing Authority Resolution HA-1036; and - 2) Authorize the President & CEO, or designee, to execute all documents and instruments that are necessary and/or appropriate to implement these approvals, in a form approved by General Counsel, and to take such actions as are necessary and/or appropriate to implement these approvals, provided that a copy of the documents, signed as to form by General Counsel, is submitted to each Housing Commissioner.
+- 1) Approve the revised Admissions and Continued Occupancy Policy for Public Housing (Attachment 1), pursuant to the authority delegated to the Housing Commission Board by the Housing Authority of the City of San Diego (Housing Authority) in Housing Authority Resolution HA-1036. - 2) Authorize the Housing Commission's President and Chief Executive Officer (President & CEO), or designee, to execute all documents and instruments that are necessary and/or appropriate to implement these approvals, in a form approved by General Counsel, and to take such actions as are necessary and/or appropriate to implement these approvals, provided that a copy of the documents, signed as to form by General Counsel, is submitted to each Housing Commissioner.